AirshipCMS/Docs/02-Quickstart-Guide.md

 ### Project Architecture
 Review [Schema & Data Model](/documentation/view/schema-and-data-model), [Pages](/documentation/view/pages), [Collections](/documentation/view/collections), and [Relationships](/documentation/view/relationships) to find out how data in an Airship project can be set up and manipulated.
 Then follow the [Schema Setup Guide](/documentation/view/schema-setup-guide) to turn your project plan into an actual project.

----

-## Developer Notes

-#### What do `airship launch` and `airship land` do?
-`airship launch` uploads all **local templates and files** and **replaces the server copies**.

-`airship land` downloads all **server templates and files** and **replaces your local copies**.

-`airship land` and `airship launch` are meant to be publishing and syncing tools only.
-They do not replace the purpose of a source code management tool.
-For a typical project, you only need to run `airship land` once.
-After that you will just be running `airship launch` to add changes to your live site.

-#### Debugging
-If you launched your project and you don't see your changes on the live site, try doing a hard-refresh on the browser for the live site.
-If that doesn't work, try clearing your browser cache.
-Your local cache may be very sticky.
-If _that_ doesn't work either and it has been more than 5 minutes since you have launched your site, there might be some other issue.
-See the [Airship Documentation](/documentation/view/airship-cli-troubleshooting) for debugging help.